ethersphere/bee-dashboard/README.md

 npm install -g @ethersphere/bee-dashboard
 ```

+For the latest stable version, always use the official npm registry.

 ## Usage

 :warning: To successfully connect to the Bee node, you will need to enable CORS.
 You can do so by setting